photo: guide's archive

 • riding clothes (breeches/riding pants, chaps, gloves, etc.,)

-• good trekking / mountain shoes with a grip (not too thick, but flat soles are not a good choice)
+• good trekking / mountain shoes with a grip (not too thick, but flat soles are not the best choice)

 • flip-flops